-Although some research exists on updating flood hazard models, for example by integrating climate change (Hattermann et al., 2016), the update of flood damage models remains little investigated although necessary (Comiskey, data or through simplified methods of actualization of the outputs.
+Although some research exists on updating flood hazard models, for example by integrating climate change (Hattermann et al., 2016), the update of flood damage models remains little investigated although necessary (Comiskey, 2005).
+Updatability is defined as the possibility of updating and should be understood as the anticipation in the modeling process of the possibility of updating the calibration data of the model.
+This notion is different from the update which corresponds to updating the model outputs.
+It can be achieved through the updatability of the source data or through simplified methods of actualization of the outputs.
 The update when it is addressed, concerns the values allowing the monetization as for example, in the last version of the multi-coloured handbook (Priest et al.,